WaylonWalker/waylonwalker.com/pages/til/textual-has-devtools.md

 ## Why does textual need its own devtools

+Textual is a tui application framework.
+Unlike when you are building cli applications, when the tui takes over the terminal in full screen there is no where to print statement debug, and breakpoints don't work.

 ## getting the css branch

 In the future it will likely be in main and not need this, but for now you need